1 Corinthians 13 (NIV)

 Love Fulfills the Law

-Jesus told his disciples that their love for one another would be a mark by which all men would recognize them as his disciples.
+Just before his arrest, Jesus told his disciples that their love for one another would be the defining mark by which all men would recognize them as his disciples.
 Knowing the great importance Jesus attached to love helps us understand why his apostles went into so much detail to explain the love of God in their writings.
 After faith, love is the second most wrote about topic in the new testament.
 So we have been blessed by scripture to have a full explanation of the qualities and characteristics of godly love.
-As an example to us, Jesus lived a perfect life demonstrating perfectly the love of God.
+And the life of Jesus Christ is himself the most perfect example of the love of God.
 (2 Peter 2:21)

 In a letter to the Corinthian Church, the Apostle Paul wrote one of the most well-known descriptions of love in all human history.
 The Corinthian church was beset by rivalries, jealousies, abuses, and mistreatments.
-To bring their shortcomings to their attention, under the inspiration of the Holy Spirit, Paul penned the famous lines on the subject of love which are looking at in this lesson.
+So to bring their shortcomings to their attention, under the inspiration of the Holy Spirit, Paul penned the famous scriptures on the subject of love which are looking at in this lesson.

 Without Love We Are Nothing

-At the start of the chapter, Paul identifies the central importance of love to the life of Christ’s disciples.
+At the start of his explanation, Paul noted the central importance of love to the life of Christ’s disciples.
 Without love, all else that we may do in Christ’s name is vain.
 Understanding mysteries, having great spiritual gifts, doing great works, and making personal sacrifices have no value to us when love is absent.
 By leaving love out we risk missing the purpose of the gospel.

-The Apostle John goes a step further than Paul.
-He said that if we do not have love than we do not know God, for God is love.
-(1 John 4:8) Jesus warned his disciples that on the day of judgement many would report the great works they had done, the devils they had cast out, and the prophesies they gave, yet he would tell them “depart from me, I never knew you.”
-(Matthew 7:21-23) This lets us know that that our works, and our gifts, and our prominence count for nothing if we never know God or his love.
+The Apostle John went a step further than Paul in his writings.
+John said that if we do not have love than we do not know God, for God is love.
+(1 John 4:8) Jesus warned his disciples that on the day of judgement many people would report the great works they had done, the devils they had cast out, and the prophecies they uttered, yet Jesus would tell them “depart from me, I never knew you.”
+(Matthew 7:21-23) This lets us know that that our works, and our gifts, and our prominence will count for nothing if we never know God or his love.

 Love is Patient